Top of the pageActionset

 - Evaluations for any other conditions with similar symptoms.

 - History of medicines.
-Record all medicines (What is a PDF document?) that your child has taken or is taking to treat ADHD.
+Record all medicines that your child has taken or is taking to treat ADHD.

 - School progress records.
 Keep copies of any school plans, daily school progress reports, and formal progress reports throughout the year.
 Also, keep your child's final grades and any achievement test results.
 You may find them helpful as you develop school plans for the following year.